 - war crimes papers in WO 235/813-1117

 - correspondence on the setting up of the IMT Tokyo in FO 371/57422-57429

 5. International Military tribunal (IMT), Nuremberg

-Search and download (£) records which mention the IMT and the Nuremberg trials on the Cabinet Papers website.
+Read our research guide to Cabinet and its committees for advice on searching our catalogue for cabinet papers.
 These include cabinet minutes and memoranda for the Second World War and post-war periods (CAB 65, CAB 66, CAB 128, CAB 129).

 Search our catalogue for: